ethereum/consensus-specs/specs/core/0_fork-choice.md

     store.time = time

     current_slot = get_current_slot(store)
-    # not a new epoch, return
+    # Not a new epoch, return
     if not (current_slot > previous_slot and current_slot % SLOTS_PER_EPOCH == 0):
         return
-    # if new epoch and there are queued_justified_checkpoints, update if any is better than the best in store
+    # If new epoch and there are queued_justified_checkpoints, update if any is better than the best in store
     if any(store.queued_justified_checkpoints):
         best_justified_checkpoint = max(store.queued_justified_checkpoints, key=lambda checkpoint: checkpoint.epoch)
         if best_justified_checkpoint.epoch > store.justified_checkpoint.epoch:
             store.justified_checkpoint = best_justified_checkpoint
+    store.queued_justified_checkpoints = []
 ```

 #### `on_block`